 Source: Epsilon [download page]

-About the Data: The study was compiled from 8.7 billion emails sent in Q3 (July-September) 2014 across more than 140 clients.
+About the Data: The study is compiled from 7 billion emails sent in Q4 2013 (October through December) across multiple industries and approximately 140 clients.

 Related: An Inverse Relationship Between Email Volume and Response Rates?